atmyers/impactx/docs/source/usage/parameters.rst

 .. note::

-   Future version of ImpactX will support checkpoints/restart via AMReX.
+   Future version of ImpactX will support checkpoints/restart.
    This is not yet implemented.
-   The checkpoint capability can be turned with regular diagnostics: ``<diag_name>.format = checkpoint``.

-   * ``amr.restart`` (`string`)
-       Name of the checkpoint file to restart from.
-Returns an error if the folder does not exist or if it is not properly formatted.

 Intervals parser